rrovetto/Astronautics-Terminology/README.md

 ## About
 This work provides a living catalog of broad but key terms (and their definitions from various sources) associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM) or space traffic coordination (STC).
 The catalog is in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc.

-It is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
+It is a task in the author's [Astronautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
 This has been unsupported work, pursued by the author while also volunteering for the community, but while also currently needing a career-path, a employment, or a studentship opportunity.

 ## Support - How you can help
 * If you find value in this work, please support it financially or offer the author a PhD study or employment opportunity for this and [related](https://ontospace.wordpress.com) projects.